By Kim Anderson

 - Remove the bottom leaves from the tomato plant and bury part of the stem (less than 6”).
 This will help the plant to build strong roots.

 - Provide space and support (stakes or cages) for large growing varieties (indeterminate types).

 - Add a thin layer of mulch around the base of the plant to keep the foliage dry.

 - Select a container with good drainage that is 5 gallons in size, or larger.

 - Use a potting soil that has water-retentive material.

 - Consider growing a dwarf or determinate variety that is smaller in stature.

 - Remember that plants in containers require more water and fertilizer.

 Whatever type of tomato you select, you’ll have fun experiencing the satisfaction of growing and eating your amazingly tasty fruit.
 Plus, as you work in the yard, you’ll love grabbing a burst of taste and nutrition as you pop a ‘Sungold’ into your mouth!
 Like Juliet’s rose, that which we call a tomato, by any other name would also taste as sweet.

-Visit Wells Medina Nursery for Tomato Tipoff, Friday and Saturday, May 18-19, 10am-6pm.
+Visit Wells Medina Nursery for Tomato Tipoff, May 16 & beyond.